Have A Question? Contact Us!

 Event Details

-The Strategic Ohio Council for Higher Education (SOCHE) invites you to join us for an in-person Mental Health First Aid for Higher Education on Friday, Nov.
-17, from 9 a.m.-4:30 p.m. at Montgomery County Business Solutions Center (1435 Cincinnati St., #300, Dayton.)
+The Strategic Ohio Council for Higher Education (SOCHE) invites you to join us for an in-person Mental Health First Aid for Higher Education Training on Friday, Nov.
+17, at the Montgomery County Business Solutions Center (1435 Cincinnati St., Suite 300, Dayton).
+The training, which will culminate in certification, takes place from 8:30 a.m. to 4:30 p.m. and includes lunch.

 WHAT IT COVERS:

-• Applying the action plan in a number of scenarios designed specifically for faculty, administration and students.
+• Using the MHFA Action Plan (ALGEE) in scenarios designed specifically for faculty, administration and students.

 Participants in this training will receive 8 contact hours, in addition to MHFAHE certification from the National Council for Mental Wellbeing.
 All registrants will be expected to complete pre- and post-course quizzes and a course evaluation to receive their certification.